axians/microservicebus-tutorial/GettingStarted.md

 2. Give your *Service* a unique name since we're all sharing the same organization.
 Eg: ```Alex CPU Service``` (prefixing with your name to make it unique).
 3. Give the service a meaningful *Description* and hit **CREATE**.
 4. In the *Edit* dialog, open the 0.1 version by clicking **Edit** in the upper right corner.
-5. Expand the window by either double-clicking on the window bar at top.
+5. Expand the window and examine its content.

->A service has three functions by default; *Start*, *Stop* and *Process*.
+> A service has three functions by default; *Start*, *Stop* and *Process*.
 The *Process* function is only used for *Outbound* services.

+> Internal functions are named using [Pascal naming convention](https://www.theserverside.com/definition/Pascal-case) to easier distinguish between your custom functions and the built-in provided by microServiceBus-core

 6. As you're building an *Inbound* service you can begin by removing the code in the *Process* function.
 7. Next, we're going to add a new function called **cpuAverage**.
 The purpose of the function is to calculate the CPU utilization.
 Straight after the *Process* function, before the last curly brackets, paste the following code: